PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 Here is the list of the elements of SEO tab:

 - **SEO preview**: It is a preview of your search engine result, it allows to see how your product page will appear in search engines results.
 If the meta title field is empty, the product name is displayed.
 If I edit the product name and if there is nothing in the meta title field, it’s displayed directly in the preview.
 If I change the name of the product, the preview will not change until the meta title field is complete.
 If the meta description field is empty, the product description is displayed.
 If I click on Basic Settings, change the description, save, refresh the page and return to SEO, the description of the preview has changed.
 When you start to complete meta title, meta description  and friendly URL fields, it’s displayed directly in the preview.
-The preview is displayed in the selected language.
-(Issue 14984)
+The preview is displayed in the selected language. (<a href="https://github.com/PrestaShop/PrestaShop/issues/14984">Issue 14984</a>)

 - **Meta title**: There is a placeholder: “To have a different title from the product name, enter it here.”
 This data is displayed in the code of the page in the <title> tag.
 If the field is empty, the product name will be used.
 A counter indicates the number of characters used on 70 characters recommended.
 A drop-down next to the field is displayed when there are several languages installed and enabled.
 It allows to choose in which language the field is displayed.
 Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic.